-In short, if Yhorm is the descendant of a species of giant, then it is no known race established throughout the entire series.
+In short, if Yhorm is the descendant of a species of giant, then it is no race established throughout the entire series.
 However, this assumes that Yhorm must be a species of giant at all.
-The term “giant” (巨人) denotes not just fantasy races matching that description, but also the literal giant man.
+The term “giant” (巨人) denotes not just fantasy races, but also the literal giant man.
 In other words, Yhorm the Giant may not be called such because he is from another race, but because he is of freakishly abnormal size for a human — the whims of Disparity certainly make such an exaggerated degree of gigantism possible.
 This wouldn’t be the only example of this either.
 Ludleth describes himself as a small man, (小人) the same terminology used for the “pygmy” race.
 However, in context of his dialogue, it is clear that the Lord of Cinder is just speaking of his meager size in relation to the enormous honor he has been bestowed.
 Put another way, there is no need for Yhorm’s ancestor to be anything more than an ordinary human.
-This might at first seem to only expand the pool of potential candidates, but human conquerors from past games are unlikely to have descendants given their marital situations.
+This might at first seem to only expand the pool of candidates, but human conquerors from past games are unlikely to have descendants given their marital situations.
 And there is only one character featured in this game to fit the description: Wolnir of Carthus.